 The Holidays Act 2003 is the fundamental piece of legislation outlining leave entitlements for employees.
 It applies to Southern DHB and all our employees.
 The Act sets out the minimum entitlements to holidays and leave for full-time, part-time, permanent, temporary and casual workers provided they are engaged under employment agreements.

 Why has there been non- compliance?

 In recent years it has become apparent that there is a high level of non-compliance with the Act.
-While it often works for a standard, five day, 40 hour week, the Act can be difficult to apply to more diverse working arrangements and complex remuneration packages.
-This has resulted in widespread non-compliance – essentially employers unintentionally underpaying or overpaying staff what they’re entitled to.
+While the Act is generally effective for a standard, five day, 40 hour week, the Act can be difficult to apply to more diverse working arrangements and complex remuneration packages.
+This has resulted in widespread non-compliance – essentially employers may be unintentionally underpaying or overpaying employees.
 These issues are particularly evident for us as we have employees working a range of shifts, with variable days and hours, and flexible work patterns.